MarioDelgadoSr/DataVisual/README.md

 With a *DataVisual* you can dynamically visualize individual [meshes](https://threejs.org/docs/index.html#api/en/objects/Mesh), that have unique [materials](https://threejs.org/docs/index.html#api/en/materials/Material) associated with them, in a ThreeJS scene.

+Traditional [dataset processing](https://en.wikipedia.org/wiki/Set_theory) can be used on a *DataVisual* leveraging [JavaScript's robust array methods](https://www.w3schools.com/js/js_array_methods.asp); most notably [MapReduce}(http://jcla1.com/blog/javascript-mapreduce) patterns.

 ## *DataVisual* Demonstrated With a U.S Navy Salvage Robot (aquaRobot) Use Case

 ![Screen Shot of Demonstration](https://github.com/MarioDelgadoSr/DataVisual/blob/master/img/demoDesignPatternScreenShot.png)

 The demo illustrates *DataVisual* features with a use case simulating a U.S. Navy (*Go Navy!
-Beat Army*) aquaRobot determining an optimal salvage retrieval strategy for objects floating and submersed out at sea.  aquaRobot utilizes both data information about the salvage items and the 3D visual's spatial attributes to maximize the salvage; keeping track of how much fuel it would have left.
+Beat Army*) aquaRobot determining an optimal salvage retrieval strategy for objects floating and submersed out at sea.  aquaRobot utilizes information about the salvage items in a data array partnered/join with the 3D visual's spatial attributes to maximize the salvage; keeping track of how much fuel it would have left.

 The 3D visual was developed with [Blender](https://www.blender.org/) and exported as a [glTF](https://en.wikipedia.org/wiki/GlTF) file.